OmChavan1108/Recipe/README.md

 # Recipe
-It is about the Recipe app where we can upload recipes and if needed access any recipe
+It is about the Recipe app where we can upload recipes and if needed access any recipe.